Summary by Lakshmi Tummala, MD

 Faculty Peer Reviewed

-A 37-year-old man, with no past medical history and taking finasteride for male pattern baldness, is admitted to Medicine with profound lower extremity …
+A 37-year-old man, with no past medical history and taking finasteride for male pattern baldness, is admitted to Medicine with profound lower …

 By Kevin Hsueh, MD